gjarnling/udacity-mockup-to-article/README.md

 An explanation of how the browser interprets and create the DOM tree from the HTML-document followed before delving deeper into several HTML elements available to markup the information with.

 ## Solution
-Defined the DOCTYPE and what character set.
-Then used the appropriate HTML elements based on the design mockup to structure the document and validated it in W3C Validator.
+Defined the DOCTYPE and the character set.
+Used the appropriate HTML elements based on the design mockup to structure the document and validated it in W3C Validator.
 You can view it [here](https://gjarnling.github.io/udacity-mockup-to-article/).

 ## Closure
 The solution met the specifications.